Of the Russell Group universities included in the 2021 National Student Survey

-How the earth’s biological systems respond to environmental change is important at scales ranging from intracellular symbiosis to global climate shifts.
+Our integrated Masters in Ecology examines how the Earth’s biological systems respond to environmental change and why this is important, at scales ranging from microorganisms to global climate shifts.

 All of our undergraduate courses are accredited by the Royal Society of Biology.
 As a graduate, you will meet in-part the academic and experience requirement for membership and chartered biologist (CBiol).

 Department of Biology ranked first in the UK for research impact in the Times Higher Education's ranking of the 2014 Research Excellence Framework results

 New investment in buildings housing teaching and state-of-the-art teaching laboratories

 We were the first university Biology department in Britain to receive an Athena SWAN Gold Award, which recognises our continued commitment to gender equality

 We're proud to announce that we've been shortlisted for two prestigious University of the Year awards.